Windows OS Hub

 • Server Operators

-5. You can allow local sign-in for other users or groups.
-To do it, click Add User or Group and select the users you want to add.
-For example, you prevent non-admin users to log on to the device.
-To do it, just remove Users group from the policy settings;
+6. You can also allow other users or groups to log on locally directly by changing the settings in the Local Security Policy.
+Click Add User or Group and select the users you want to add.
+For example, you can prevent non-admin users from logging on to the computer.
+To do this, just remove the Users group from the policy settings.

-6. After making the changes, update Group Policy settings using the gpupdate /force command (no reboot required).
+7. After making the changes, update the Group Policy settings using the gpupdate /force command (no reboot required).

-Also, note that there is another policy to prevent local interactive sign-in to Windows in the same GPO section.
+Also note that there is another policy in this same GPO section that allows you to prevent local interactive sign-ins.
 The policy is called Deny log on locally.
-In my case, anonymous local logon under the Guest account is denied on the computer.
+In my case, an anonymous local logon under the Guest account is denied on the computer.

 Deny log on locally using GPO

-You can prevent a specific group (or a user) to log on to the computer locally by adding them to this policy.
-Since Deny log on locally policy has a higher priority than Allow log on locally, users won’t be able to log on to a computer with the following error:
+You can prevent a specific group or a user from logging on to the computer locally by adding them to this policy.
+Since the Deny log on locally policy takes precedence over the Allow log on locally, users won’t be able to log on to a computer with the error:

 The sign-in method isn’t allowed.

-One of the best practices to secure privileged administrator accounts in a Windows domain is to deny local logon to workstations and servers under domain administrator accounts.
-To do it, assign Deny log on locally policy for the Domain Admins group to all OUs except Domain Controllers.
-In the same way, you need to deny sign-in under local accounts.
+One of the best practices to secure privileged administrator accounts in a Windows domain is to prevent domain admin accounts from logging on locally to workstations and member servers.
+To achieve this, apply the Deny log on locally policy for the Domain Admins group to all OUs except the Domain Controllers OU.
+Similarly, on domain machines, you can deny logging with local user accounts.

 In a domain environment, multiple GPOs may be assigned to a computer.
-So to get the policies allowing local sign-in, you need to check the resulting policy settings.
-You can use the rsop.msc console or the gpresult tool to get the resulting GPO settings on your computer.
+Therefore, to find out the actual local logon policy settings, you need to check the resulting Group Policy settings.
+To view the resulting GPO settings on your computer, you can use either the rsop.msc console or the gpresult command.

-Note that users can use interactive RDP sessions to connect to a Windows device (if RDP is enabled on that device) despite being denied local logon.
+Note that users can connect to a Windows device via an interactive RDP session even if they have been denied local logon.
 The list of users who are allowed to log in via Remote Desktop is set in the same GPO section using the Allow logon through Remote Desktop Services option.

-You can also allow local logon using ntrights (the tool was included in some old Admin Pack versions).
+You can also grant local logon permissions by using the ntrights command (included in the old Admin Pack for Windows Server).
 For example, to allow local logon for a domain group, run the command below:

 ntrights +r SeInteractiveLogonRight -u "GroupName"